acoustic-content-samples/wchtools-cli/README.md

 ### Getting Started

   After you successfully install the wchtools CLI, initialize the username and the API URL for your Watson Content Hub tenant.
-Obtain the API URL from the "Hub Information" dialog, which is available from a drop-down menu off the username on the top navigation bar of the content hub authoring UI.
+Obtain the API URL from the "Hub Information" dialog, which is available from the "About" flyout menu off the left navigation pane of the Watson Content Hub authoring UI.
 The API URL is of the form:  https://{tenant-host}/api/{tenant-id}

 #### Initializing wchtools with a username and API URL for a non-federated IBM id